How To Ferment Watermelon: Slices or Rind (Lacto-Fermented vs Pickled)

 Add the Brine

-- Pour the brine over the watermelon, ensuring the pieces are submerged.
+- Pour the brine over the watermelon until fully submerged.

 Ferment